The documentation you're currently reading is for version 2.4.1. Click here to view documentation for the latest stable version.

 An execution of a Mistral workflow can be cancelled by running

-An execution of a Mistral workflow can be rerun on error.
-The execution either can be rerun from the
+An execution of a Mistral workflow can be re-run on error.
+The execution either can be re-run from

 st2 execution re-run <execution-id>.

-Rerunning the workflow from where it errored is slightly different.
-To retain context, the original
+Re-running the workflow from where it errored is slightly different.
+To retain context, the

-workflow execution is reuse in Mistral but a new BWC execution will be created to stay consistent
+original workflow execution is reused in Mistral but a new BWC execution will be created to stay

 For example, given a workflow that fails at task3 and task4 on separate parallel branches, the

-execution and rerun both task3 and task4 using original inputs.
-Both the workflow and task execution
+workflow execution and re-run both task3 and task4 using original inputs.
+Both the workflow and

-If using a Mistral workbook, task of subworkflows can also be rerun.
+If using a Mistral workbook, tasks of subworkflows can also be re-run.
 For example, if the main

-workflow has a task1 that calls subflow1, then to rerun subtask1 of subflow1, the syntax for the st2
+workflow has a task1 that calls subflow1, then to re-run subtask1 of subflow1, the syntax for the

 st2 execution re-run <execution-id> --tasks task1.subtask1.

-If the task to rerun is a with-items task, there is an option to rerun only failed iterations.
-For
+If the task to re-run is a “with-items” task, there is an option to re-run only failed iterations.

-example, task1 is a with-items task with 5 items.
+For example, task1 is a with-items task with 5 items.
 Let’s say 2 of the items failed.
-By specifying
+By

 tasks: get_hostname: action: core.local input: cmd: "hostname" publish: hostname: <% task(get_hostname).result.stdout %>

-core.local action produces an output consisting of fields
+`core.local action produces output consisting of the fields

 We just want to publish the variable

-stdout from it so rest of tasks can consume.
-To reference
+stdout from it, for the rest of tasks to consume.
+To

 Another example is shown below: